michaelwknott/michaelwknott.github.io/content/esd-project-04.md

 + rest interval percentage MAS (the percentage MAS for the rest interval)
 + rest interval percentage ASR the percentage ASR for the rest interval

-2km time trial and 5m sprint fitness assessment records mapped to a Python object will have the following attributes (I won't map the 'sport' and 'active' fields to the Python object as these will only be required to filter queries):
+2km time trial and 5m sprint fitness assessment records mapped to a Python object will have the following attributes (I won't map the 'sport' and 'status' fields to the Python object as these will only be required to filter queries):

         name = "John Smith"
         time_trial_distance = 2000